descope/go-sdk/README.md

 err := descopeClient.Management.Tenant().Update(context.Background(), "my-custom-id", "My Tenant", tenantRequest)

 // Tenant deletion cannot be undone.
 Use carefully.
-// Path true to cascade value, in case you want to delete all users/keys associated only with this tenant err := descopeClient.Management.Tenant().Delete(context.Background(), "my-custom-id", false)
+// Pass true to cascade value, in case you want to delete all users/keys associated only with this tenant err := descopeClient.Management.Tenant().Delete(context.Background(), "my-custom-id", false)

 // Load tenant by id